Call for Abstract

 - Heart attack

 - Peripheral vascular disease (PVD)

-History could include asking about what symptoms are present, once they began, and if they're rising, progressing, or remaining a similar.
+History could include asking about what symptoms are present, once they began, and if they're rising, progressing, or remaining similar.
 Past medical history can look for stroke risk factors, medications, allergies, and any recent sicknesses or surgeries.
-Medication history is extremely necessary, particularly when the patient is taking anticoagulants warfarin, dabigatrin, rixaroxiban, apixaban, enoxaparin.
+Medication history is extremely necessary, particularly when the patient is taking anticoagulants warfarin, dabigatran, rivaroxaban, apixaban, and enoxaparin.
 Physical examination includes assessing vital signs and patient wakefulness.
 A neurological examination is performed, typically using the standardized stroke scale.
-Heart, lungs, and abdomen are also assessed. specialised stroke centers -- hospitals that have the doctors, equipment, and resources to intervene quickly and treat strokes aggressively -- have shown to increase stroke survival similarly as patient function and recovery.
+Heart, lungs, and abdomen are also assessed. specialized stroke centres -- hospitals that have the doctors, equipment, and resources to intervene quickly and treat strokes aggressively -- have shown to increase stroke survival similarly to patient function and recovery.

 - Physiological monitoring and maintenance of homeostasis